rabirabirara/obsidian-jelly-snippets/README.md

 ### In greater detail:

 Snippets are defined in a text area (like a file) in settings.
 Each snippet has two parts: lhs and rhs.

+The lhs (left hand side) determines what text gets replaced; the rhs (right hand side) determines what replaces the text.

 Naturally, there is a symbol to divide these two halves of a snippet, called a snippet part divider:

 ` |+| `, for example.
 (With spaces at the ends.)